1 min read

 G+ might have done better if it hadn’t been delusional about replacing Facebook, and aimed at providing something that users — rather than Google — actually needed.

 There are useful things in Google+.
-Google Hangouts are OK even though I’ve struggled to get them working as well as FaceTime or Skype.
+Google Hangouts are OK even though it can be a struggle to get them working as well as FaceTime or Skype.
 However, there’s no logical reason why Hangouts should be part of Google+ and not a stand-alone app or, possibly, integrated into Gmail.

 Google Plus is turning negative, but dont bet on it going away | ZDNet.